IWILLMAKEITNOW/IWILLMAKEITNOW/README.md

 - 👋 Hi, I’m @IWILLMAKEITNOW
 - 👀 I’m interested in ... creating and learning new ways in which i can make better projects
-- 🌱 I’m currently learning ...js and phythn
+- 🌱 I’m currently learning ...js and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...he
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...The world is just beautiful

 <!---
 IWILLMAKEITNOW/IWILLMAKEITNOW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.